 Store REYATAZ oral powder below 30°C (86°F).
 Once the REYATAZ oral powder is mixed with food or beverage, it may be kept at room temperature 20°C to 30°C (68°F-86°F) for up to 1 hour prior to administration.
 Store REYATAZ oral powder in the original packet and do not open until ready to use.

 17 PATIENT COUNSELING INFORMATION

-See FDA-approved patient labeling (Patient Information and Instructions for Use).
+Advise the patient to read the FDA-approved patient labeling (Patient Information and Instructions for Use).